Characters of the Jak and Daxter series: Ashelin

 Ashelin was a member of the Krimzon Guard, who first appeared in Jak II, and daughter to Baron Praxis and Torn's love interest.
 Ashelin becomes a close friend to Jak after warming up to him and starting to trust him more.
 After Praxis died, Ashelin took position of Governor of Haven City and began a relationship with Torn.
 Later in Jak 3, she became the main love interest for Jak, where she continually struggles to give Jak support and aid after his banishment from Haven City to the Wasteland and eventual return.
 She later has a kiss with Jak at the end of Jak 3 off screen.
 Naughty Dog was originally going to put the two of them together, but several fans were not pleased with this and the creators put her back with Torn and Jak with Keira.
 In Jak X, she accompanied Jak to the reading of Krew's will which saw the group poisoned, bitter at the situation and more so at Rayn she was determined not to trust her life to anyone but herself, although she still kept her relationship with Torn.
 She is voiced by Susan Eisenberg.

 The Precursors

 The Precursors are an ancient race consisting of ottsels (half otter, half weasel), they are the central deities of the Jak universe.
-The Precursors assumed that if the people knew that their "gods" were merely fuzzy little rats, they wouldn't be admired or venerated.
-Therefore, they created exaggerated myths in which they depicted themselves as humanoid beings made of Light Eco (that pilot huge robots that look like Anteaters and communicate with Jak through statues with the same design) The Precursors are worshiped by the Precursor Monks, who protect Precursor technology from the Metal Heads.
+The Precursors assumed that if the people knew that their "gods" were merely fuzzy little rats, they would not be admired or venerated.
+Therefore, they created exaggerated myths in which they depicted themselves as humanoid beings made of Light Eco.
+The Precursors are worshiped by the Precursor Monks, who protect Precursor technology from the Metal Heads.
 They communicate with Jak through most of the games (except Jak X) and give him advice and various powers.
 They are voiced by David Herman and Richard McGonagle.